 What is the Deep Web?
-How does the Deep Web work
+Deep Web and Dark Web Explained

-The Deep Web, also known as the hidden web, is a highly misunderstood space, often confused for the Dark Web, thanks to erroneous reporting in the media and misrepresentation in TV and film.
+The Deep Web or invisible web is a hidden net of websites not found by standard search engines and only accessible with a special browser.
+Known as the hidden web, is a highly misunderstood space, often confused for the Dark Web, thanks to erroneous reporting in the media and misrepresentation in TV and film.

 The Deep Web is actually a popular space for legitimate activity.
 In fact, you probably accessed the Deep Web multiple times today to check your bank account, read an email, or access a secure document.